 Ensure that all information gathered from employees and service users is kept confidential.
 No information should be given out concerning someone's gender identity or stage of transition status.
 Respect people's desire for privacy, and recognize that disclosing private information can put people at risk of violence, discrimination, and harassment.
 Such a disclosure signals to people that your organization does not take such matters seriously, and you are thus creating an unsafe environment.
-To disclose confidential information about someone based on their trans identity may violate the Ontario Human Rights Code.
+To disclose confidential information about someone based on their trans identity may violate human rights laws.